-programs, such as the Clean Water Act and conservation programs, would continue to abate the amount of habitat loss and degradation (when feasible), future development necessary to accommodate the projected population growth in the region would continue the historical trend of converting native plant communities to agricultural uses or developed land, further compromising the biological complexity of the region.
-While the conditions associated with the No Project Alternative would likely have negative impacts on biological and aquatic resources in the region, it would not have direct adverse effects on biological and aquatic resources in the project vicinity.
+Under the No Project Alternative, existing negative trends affecting biological and aquatic resources, including habitat loss from development, mortality from vehicle strikes, and habitat degradation from pollution (e.g., polluted runoff from stormwater, inadvertent spills of hazardous materials), as well as indirect impacts such as noise and dust from development and global climate change, are expected to continue or worsen through 2040.
+Although existing regulatory programs, such as the Clean Water Act and conservation programs, would continue to abate the amount of habitat loss and degradation (when feasible), future development necessary to accommodate the projected population growth in the region would continue the historical trend of converting native plant communities to agricultural uses or developed land, further compromising the biological complexity of the region.
+While the conditions associated with the No Project Alternative would likely have negative impacts on biological and aquatic resources in the project vicinity.